MatteoRizzo96/LIPsPredictor/README.md

 # LIPsPredictor

-A software for the identification of LIPs in PDB structures.
+A Python software for the identification of LIPs in PDB structures.

-___

-Project report for the Structural Bioinformatics course AY 2018/2019.
+This software was developed for the Structural Bioinformatics course AY 2018/2019 at University of Padua (Italy).
 The assignment requires to identify Linear Interacting Peptides (LIPs) in PDB structures.

 ## **Table of contents**
 <!-- TOC depthFrom:1 depthTo:4 withLinks:1 updateOnSave:1 orderedList:0 -->